Home of Sticky Note Characters and a behind-the-scenes look at the Dead Pocket ingredient doodles, sketches, ramblings, and musings.

 Get in Touch

-All rights reserved.
-No content, images or writing, may be reproduced without express, written permission from the author/creator.
+All content copyright © 2009-2021 Will Wood.
+No content, images, or text may be reproduced without the express written permission of the artist/author.